-At the Klein Law Firm, P.C. we often assist families or individuals through this difficult time of loss by assisting the administration of the estate or trust both through trust settlement and through probate court when necessary.
+The trust administration process occurs after the death of one or both trust settlors (the person or entities who created the trust).
+At Klein Law Firm, P.C., we assist families or individuals through their difficult time of loss by assisting the administration of the estate or trust, both through trust settlement and through probate court when necessary.

-A Trustee or Personal Representative has a difficult job in making sure thy properly handle the trust or estate on behalf of the beneficiaries or heirs.
+A trustee or personal representative has a difficult job in making sure they properly handle the trust or estate on behalf of the beneficiaries or heirs.
 The administration process is a series of steps that, by themselves, are not difficult to understand.
 However, we have found that the reality of undertaking an estate or trust administration is often overwhelming for an individual who is not represented by a skilled attorney.
-In many cases you are better off letting a professional handle the details to ensure that is done properly and efficiently.
+In many cases, you are better off letting a professional handle the details to ensure all aspects of administration are done properly and efficiently.

 What Actually Is A Trust?
 Who Needs A Trust In Colorado?